Tek5-robocar/robocar_documentation/bom.md

 ## Notes {#notes}

-Most of the components can be sourced from:
-- Amazon
-- GoTronic
-- Hobbyking
-- PCM Shop
-- Studio Sport
-- PointOne Navigation
-- Mini Planes
-- Leclerc

-Be sure to verify compatibility with your Jetson Nano and chosen chassis.
+Most of the components listed can be sourced from well-known suppliers such as Amazon, GoTronic, Hobbyking, PCM Shop, Studio Sport, PointOne Navigation, Mini Planes, and Leclerc.
+It’s important to note that these components represent what we have used and assembled at Epitech, but they are by no means the only options available.
+Depending on the specific use case, requirements, and desired performance, the components can be upgraded or modified to better suit different needs.
+For example, higher precision parts, more durable materials, or specialized sensors might be chosen for advanced applications or harsher environments.
+This flexibility allows users to customize and improve their setups beyond the baseline configuration we have developed, ensuring optimal performance tailored to their unique projects.